The Wealth Elevator

 Now we’ve looked at the pros and cons of renting, we’ll do the same for purchasing a home or property, what to consider when taking out a mortgage, and how your home could be used to finance purchasing a property to rent.

-This might seem like a strange concept, but there is a difference between a home and a property.
-Why?
-A home is somewhere you live, where you invest emotionally as well financially.
-It’s your anchor.
-A property can be anything from a piece of land to a luxury penthouse, but where you don’t intend to live and is purchased as an investment.
+A home is somewhere you live, where you invest emotionally as well as financially.
+A property can be anything from a piece of land to a luxury penthouse and is purchased as an investment.

-Buying a home is a huge commitment.
-No-one can argue with that.
-While home ownership is usually associated with stability and security to many, that stability and security can be a double edge sword become if your circumstances change.
+While home ownership is usually associated with stability and security to many, that stability and security can be a double-edged sword if your circumstances change.

 The Advantages of Home Owning